cmorgan/blog/2014/02/06/beige_book_sentiment.rst

 -----------------------------

-There are a number of commercial products and funds already providing or exploting sentiment based signals.
+There are a number of commercial products and funds already providing or exploiting sentiment based signals.

-Thompson Reuters recently aquired `Lexalytics <http://www.lexalytics.com/>`_ who provide sentiment indicators in machine readable format.
+Thompson Reuters recently acquired `Lexalytics <http://www.lexalytics.com/>`_ who provide sentiment indicators in machine readable format.
 Global sentiment indicators are also provided by `MarketPsych <https://ww.marketpsych.com>`_, a spin off company from the now closed MarketPsych Captial fund setup by `Richard